sumanmukherjee03/practice-and-katas/k8s/CKA/kube-scheduler.README.md

 corresponding lock object used in leader election by the scheduler is also named differently.
 The reason for needing a lock object is because only one scheduler in HA cluster can be active at a time and others on standby.
 Otherwise, multiple schedulers may try and place a new pod in multiple different nodes and cause more than the desired number of pods to be started.
-To be able to do this the leader election process uses a lock object, default being `leases`.
+To be able to do this the leader election process uses a lock object, the default lock object being `leases`.

 If using the kubeadm tool, the manifest for the default scheduler from `/etc/kubernetes/manifests/kube-scheduler.yaml` can be copied over to something like `/etc/kubernetes/manifests/custom-scheduler.yaml` and updated with customer scheduler